• Performing weddings, funerals, and baptisms

 Online and Flexible Degrees

-Master of Arts and Masters of Theology Degrees
+Master of Arts and Master of Theology Degrees

-Many seminaries offer MA degrees that require between 30 and 60 credit hours.
+Many colleges and universities offer M.A. degrees that require between 48 and 60 credit hours depending on the program.
 These credit hours can include regular courses, independent studies, and thesis supervision hours.
-Most MA degrees are designed to be completed over one or two years of full-time study.
-However, students who are studying part-time or in summer programs may arrange to take a reduced course load over a longer period to accommodate their careers or other responsibilities.
-Master’s in Theology degrees usually require fewer credit hours than MA degrees but tend to require a stronger academic background in theology for admissions.
+Most M.A. degrees are designed to be completed within two years of full-time study.
+However, students studying part-time or attending summer programs may arrange to take a reduced course load over a longer period to accommodate their other responsibilities such as career and family.

 Standard Admission Criteria at Seminaries

-What requirements must students fulfill to enter a seminary?
-Admission criteria vary by seminary and program type.
-However, all seminaries require 120 or more semester credits for bachelor’s preparation.
-Baccalaureates from regionally accredited U.S. colleges and equivalent foreign institutions are always needed.
-Doctoral programs may require a previous graduate degree, such as the Master of Divinity.
-Prerequisite courses in Biblical and theology courses are usually listed.
 Seminary entrants may need to be fluent in English plus one other Biblical language like Hebrew or Greek.
-Most seminary programs seek strong academic merit with a 2.50 or higher GPA minimum.
-Many seminaries request post-grads to take the Graduate Record Exam.
-Combined GRE verbal and quantitative scores above 300 are typically sought.
-Seminaries also recruit men and women who demonstrate faithful, moral character.
-Recommendations from church, mosque, or synagogue leaders are often mandatory for seminary admission.
+Most seminary programs seek strong academic merit with a minimum 2.50 GPA or higher.
+Many seminaries request post-grads to take the Graduate Record Exam and have combined GRE verbal and quantitative scores above 300.
+Seminaries also recruit men and women who demonstrate a strong faithful and moral character.
+Recommendations from church leaders are often mandatory for admission to a seminary.

 Tips for Finding an Accredited Seminary

-How long is seminary ranges based on the rigor and quality of the curriculum.
-What do excellent seminaries have in common?
-They’re accredited.
-Accreditation is a voluntary review process conducted by a third-party organization.
-Accreditation shows that seminaries have gold standard teaching methods to train religious workers.
-Unaccredited seminaries may have questionable practices or be scams.
 Most U.S. and Canadian seminaries are accredited by the Association of Theological Schools (ATS).
-Located in Philadelphia, this agency has 274 member seminaries who represent all Christian denominations from Protestant to Orthodox.
+Located in Philadelphia, this agency has 274 member seminaries that represent all Christian denominations from Protestant to Orthodox.
 The Association for Biblical Higher Education (ABHE) is another accreditor in Orlando that has 150 approved seminary members from Alaska to Florida.
 The Transnational Association of Christian Colleges and Schools (TRACS) is a Virginia-based nonprofit that accredits 85 members, such as the Virginia Beach Theological Seminary and Lutheran Brethren Seminary.
-Online seminaries could be nationally accredited by the Distance Education Accrediting Commission (DEAC) instead.
+Many online seminaries are nationally accredited by the Distance Education Accrediting Commission (DEAC).

 Financial Aid Available to Seminary Students